justinschw/legacyweb/README.md

 ### Web services
 Most modern web pages are not compatible with very old versions of browsers, etc. So the main purpose of legacyweb is to provide simple, easy-to-digest web pages that can be accessed and used from older browsers such as Netscape Navigator.
 It is intended that the number of web services continue to grow with time.
 Currently the following services are implemented:

-..*Maps (maps.legacyweb.net) - A very simple google maps application
+* Maps (maps.legacyweb.net) - A very simple google maps application

 You can view all the available services from the home page: **home.legacyweb.net**

 The basic rule of thumb for developing web pages is:

-..*Keep javascript to a minimum.
+* Keep javascript to a minimum.
 Only the simplest, most basic javascript is supported by old HTML standards.
-..*Do as much as you can on the server side (PHP).
+* Do as much as you can on the server side (PHP).
 On the client side just use form posts and let the server do all the work.
-..*Use old HTML features such as tables, not divs.
+* Use old HTML features such as tables, not divs.
 I have found it helpful to google web dev stuff using google's Tools > Any Time > custom range feature; look only for pages from 2001 and earlier.

 ### Email